 More recent, Snapchat has felt the effects of being a publicly traded company where rumors and celebrities can sway your market prices.
 Most recently the famous "Work" singer Rihanna tweeted her disgust to Snapchats reference to her domestic violence case with Chris Brown.
 This tweet helped lead to a loss of almost $800 Million.
 This comes a month after the youngest Kardashian star Kylie tweeted if anyone even uses Snapchat anymore, this wiped out about $1.3 Billion in a single day for $SNAP.

 Investors always have their ears perked up waiting to get any information they can take to get a leg up on their competition and some even spread rumors to see who will act on them.
 It is like high school when you are always waiting to hear the juicy gossip but unlike a person, the juicy gossip here is about a company.
 It is up to you to act on the rumors if you want or wait until there is solid proof to back up the information

 • If you believe in this theory, you are a more passive investor

 • It is important to understand news can affect a stock

 • You can leverage information or potential information to choose where you want to invest

 Overall, if you believe in the theory or not, it is important to understand that there are external factors that can affect a stock's price, it just matters how much and when it does.
-As always, it's important to work with a financial professional that understands this and can help you navigate all the information that is out there.
+As always, we want to educate you, and it's important to work with a financial professional that understands this and can help you navigate all the information that is out there.